HadrienG2/phalanstery/README.md

 optimal performance on higher-end multi-socket machines.
 Addressing this problem requires a combination of both CPU pinning and careful memory management, and this will raise interesting interface design questions.

-Going in the same general direction, one can also implement distributed computing support.
+Going in the same general direction, one can also implement distributed and heterogeneous computing support.
 The HPX team has shown that the asynchronous tasking model can scale remarkably well in a distributed setting, and there are definitely many interesting avenues to explore in this area.

 Debugging and profiling tools are often a sore point of asynchronous tasking libraries, and one area which I would definitely love to explore more.
 Here, what I would envision is an interactive visualization of the